 The headteacher has decided that because of your child's behaviour he/she cannot attend school for a defined period as a punishment.
-You should be notified of this exclusion in writing as well as being told either on the phone or in person.
+You should be notified of this suspension in writing as well as being told either on the phone or in person.

 Do I have any say in the matter?

 More than 15 days in a term - The governors must meet within 15 school days whether you request it or not.
 You will be invited to the meeting.
-The governors will either uphold or overturn the exclusion.
+The governors will either uphold or overturn the suspension.

 I’ve been asked to take my child home or keep them off school but no exclusion has been issued – Is that ok?

 In some exceptional cases, schools and parents may agree a short period of reduced hours provision where a pupil attends for a part of the school day to support their reintegration into full-time provision.
-This can only occur for a short time, with the agreement of parents and must be reported to the local authority by the school.
+This can only occur for a short time, with the agreement of parents and must be reported to the Local Authority by the school.